xmartlabs/xmartlabs.github.io/_posts/2016-12-26-Github-2016-roundup.md

 <div style="text-align:center;margin-bottom:20px"><img src="/images/github-roundup/ftw.gif" alt="for the win!" /></div>

-## Maps
+## GitHub 2016 Topographical Depiction

 We started off analyzing the commits based on their geographic location by mapping them to the location that the committers declare in their own profile.
 This work was inspired by [a similar previous work by Ramiro Gómez](http://geeksta.net/visualizations/github-commit-map/).
 We used a [script that is based on his work with some minor modifications](https://github.com/xmartlabs/gh-commit-locations).
 This script reads JSON files with the user information from GitHub, takes the users location string and tries to map it to a country.
 Since the location field on GitHub is a regular string with no restrictions (for instance, it could be ‘Earth’, ‘localhost’ or ‘Milky Way’) it’s not always mappable to a country.
 The script tries to find the name of a country or city in the location string and can map this to a country in more than 96% of the cases where the location is not empty.
 This is a pretty impressive result but we need to take into account that the location string is a user generated data point so even in cases in which it's mappable, its accuracy is not granted.
-In this case we plotted the commits from the users by country, then compared them with population and area.
+In this case we plotted the commits from the users by country, then compared them with their population.
 We also took a look at the amount of committers in addition to the commits.
 To plot the data into the map, we segmented it accordingly in 8 levels.

 <select id="dropdownselect" onchange="selectedMapType();">
   <option value="commits">Commits</option>
   <option value="commitsPop">Commits per 100k inhabitants</option>
-  <option value="commitsPopHdi">Commits per inhabitants and HDI</option>
   <option value="devPerMil">Developers per Million inhabitants</option>
   <option value="commitsAndDevs">Commits per Developer</option>
 </select>

 <div id="container" style="width:100%;height:500px"></div>

-### Commits - the usual suspects and a big surprise!
+### Commits: the usual suspects and a big surprise!

 The first map shows the total amount of commits by country.
-It comes as no surprise that the **US** has the first place by a big margin - it has more commits than the rest of the countries in the top 8 combined!
+It comes as no surprise that the **US** has the first place by a big margin – it has more commits than the rest of the countries in the top 8 combined!
 The second country with the most commits in 2016 is **Germany**, closely followed by **China** and the **United Kingdom**, with **Canada** completing the top 5.
 Congratulations to the 2016 winners!

 <div id="commits-table-wrapper"></div>

 **China**, **India** and the **US**, among other countries with huge populations have a clear advantage over the rest when talking about total amount of commits.
 When we consider their populations, we can have a better sense of the relative performance of different countries.
 What happens when we compare the number of commits per capita?
 Doubt no more!
 We went on and created a new map that displays the commits per capita of every country.
-Here **Switzerland**, **Netherlands**, **Sweden** and **Canada** stand out among the rest - well done!
+Here **Switzerland**, **Netherlands**, **Sweden** and **Canada** stand out among the rest – well done!

 Not surprisingly, most of the countries leading the total commits and commits per capita charts are highly developed countries.
 These are countries with a big impact in the technology industry that also attract technical talent from abroad.
 Will the 2016 data reflect a relationship between the amount of commits per capita and a country HDI?

 For that purpose we created yet another graph, that compares commits per capita against countries’ HDI (Human Development Index) from [the last report](http://hdr.undp.org/sites/default/files/2015_human_development_report.pdf).
 The data seem to confirm our initial perception but we also found out that countries such as **Greece**, **New Zealand** and **Finland** do very well on this one!
 Other outliers in this graph are **Namibia**, **Costa Rica**, **Uruguay**,**Puerto Rico** and **Brazil**, who perform way better than expected.
 At [Xmartlabs](https://xmartlabs.com) we are glad to contribute to this stats from our engineering HQ in Montevideo, Uruguay :D.

+TODO: new cpi vs hdi graph

 #### 2016 Biggest Surprise: Cocos Islands

 <div style="text-align:center;margin-bottom:20px"><img src="/images/github-roundup/cocos.gif" alt="WHAT!?" /></div>

-Yes, Cocos Island.
+Yes! **Cocos Island**.
 This tiny country of only 14m2 and 600 inhabitants, located in the Indian Ocean has a HDI of 0.829 and 11,036 commits during 2016!
 Woah.
 Are we in presence of a programming heaven?
 We don't really know :) This and other outliers happen to be countries with very little population, in which very few data and the presence of errors in the users’ stated locations can explain the high deviation of their stats.
 More recognizable countries such as **Monaco** and **Vatican City** display a similar pattern.

 <div style="text-align:center;margin-top:20px;margin-bottom:50px"><img src="/images/cocos-island-flag.png" alt="Cocos Island flag" /></div>

 ### Committers

 Up to now we have seen the amount of commits, but how many committers do they have with respect to their population?
 By taking a look a the corresponding map we see some differences.
-This time **Iceland**, **Norway**, **Denmark** and **Ireland** fare better - can you spot a trend?
+This time **Iceland**, **Norway**, **Denmark** and **Ireland** fare better – can you spot a trend?

 #### Newcomers